integromat/vscode-apps-sdk/README.md

 - Create local components (webhooks, modules, RPCs, and functions).
   - Note: Create with empty files only (or single template only)
-- Validate makecomapp.json file by JSON schema on each usage
+- Validate the `makecomapp.json` file by JSON schema on each usage
-- Using single "shared" code file for multiple components
-  - Mention it also into "Tips & Tricks"
+- Using a single "shared" code file for multiple components.
+Mention it also in "Tips & Tricks".
 - Smart code highlight and JSON validation.
 - IMLJSON suggestions (e.g. `parameters`, `connection` object properties)
 - Pull all changes from Make (update existing local project by remote changes)
 - Wizard, which helps to create all types of components with all templates (same experience as on UI).
 - Nice to have: Icon file
 - Not tested with published apps, where there is versioning integrated in Make.
-  Actions "commit changes" and "discard changes" not implemented.
-User must to run these actions on web UI.
+  Actions "commit changes" and "discard changes" are not implemented.
+The user must run these actions on the web UI.
-- Discuss the renaming of the confusing menu item "Clone", which makes the online clone of existing app into new one.

 ### How to use SDK app local development

 The idea is that a developer can `clone` a whole SDK app from Make to local files.
 Files are `pulled` to the workspace currently opened in VS Code.
 From this time all local files are "disconnected" from Make until a developer `deploys` them back to Make.
 Therefore a developer can work on changes as long as he needs without touching on the SDK app running in Make.
 When all necessary changes are made locally a developer can `deploy` changes back to Make.
 The whole SDK app can be `deployed` or any `component` can be deployed anytime separately.
 There is also a way to `pull` changes made in Make and update the local files in case somebody is touching to SDK app `codes` directly on Make UI or by VS Code Extension online editing.

-To be sure, what code is currently in Make, the developer can `Compare with Make` by right-click to any local code file.
+To be sure, what code is currently in Make, the developer can `Compare with Make` by right-clicking on any local code file.
 Then the diff window (remote vs. local) will be displayed in VS Code.

 ### Terms used in local development feature

 - `component` - One section of an app.
-Each component is one of the following type:
+Each component is one of the following types: module, connection, RPC, custom function, webhook.
-                `module`, `connection`, `rpc`, `custom function`, `webhook`.
 - `code` - Each file (mostly JSON) is named `code` and it is the part `component` or it belongs to the app itself directly (like `Base`, `Common` or `README`).
 - `clone` - The process, which clones a SDK app from Make into a newly created local directory in your opened workspace.
-- `pull` - The process, which updates or inserts a local component (or it's code) loaded from a remote origin (Make).
+- `pull` - The process that updates or inserts a local component (or its code) loaded from a remote origin (Make).
 - `deploy` - The process, which pushes/uploads a local component or code to remote origin (Make).
 - `remote`, `origin`, `Make` - Make.com or similar public cloud Make instance or private Make instance.